KoljaB/TurnVoice/README.md

 2. Edit the created script (or make a copy before and edit that one).

-    CChange texts, speakers or the timings until you are satisfied.
+    Change texts, speakers or the timings until you are satisfied.

 3. Use --render to generate the final video using the edited script.